 One side street off of Nathan Rd is Granville Road, where you can find some good factory outlets and relatively cheap clothing aimed at younger shoppers.

-For the best all-under-one-roof shopping destination, the enormous Harbour City—close to the Star Ferry Pier in TST—is the place to go.
-The largest shopping center in Hong Kong, the massive mall boasts almost 800 shops in four interconnected complexes that are spread out over some 3 kilometers.
+For the best all-under-one-roof shopping destination for shopping in Hong Kong, the enormous Harbour City is the place for you.
+Being very close to the Star Ferry Pier in TST, this is the largest shopping center in Hong Kong, the massive mall boasts almost 800 shops in four interconnected complexes that are spread out over some 3 kilometers.
 Naturally, the complex has virtually every manner of restaurant, in addition to two separate movie theaters (not a bad place to drop the kids off while you shop!).

 How to Get There: Tsim Sha Tsui MTR station, Kowloon